octoguide/bot/README.md

 ![Screenshot of a github-actions bot comment: see docs/screenshot-text.txt for text](docs/screenshot.webp)

-Rules are provided for common issues with comments, issues, and pull requests.
+Rules are provided for common issues with comments, discussions, issues, and pull requests.
 You can think of OctoGuide as a very friendly linter, but for online GitHub activity rather than code.

 ## Usage

 ### GitHub Action

-OctoGuide can run quickly in GitHub Actions for comment, issue, and pull request events:
+OctoGuide can run quickly in GitHub Actions for comment, discussion, issue, and pull request events:

 ```yml
 jobs: